mlochbaum/BQN/editors/README.md

 Then run `:PlugInstall`.

+#### Neovim interactivity

+See [this repository](https://git.sr.ht/~detegr/nvim-bqn) for an additional plugin that provides bindings to run BQN code as you're editing it.

 ### Emacs

 Emacs support now lives on [museoa/bqn-mode](https://github.com/museoa/bqn-mode).
 Clone and add the following two lines to your init file (usually `~/.emacs.d/init.el`), replacing the path appropriately.